Recently, I had the chance to walk for a spell in the city of my birth–Salem, Massachusetts.

 Then there’s the Witch Dungeon, which re-creates the cramped and creepy cells of the old gaol (razed in 1957) where the accused were confined, some for years.
 Prisoners had to pay for their own chains, and the condemned even had to cover the hangman’s fee.
 They also had to pay for their food, which legend says frequently included lobster–live, unpegged lobster, which the prisoner somehow had to catch, kill, and crack open in order to consume uncooked.

-But there are wheels within wheels in the Witch City, and fires within fires, and much more than witch history.
+But there are wheels within wheels in the Witch City, and fires within fires, and much more than witch history and great seafood.
 There’s the House of Seven Gables, which inspired the gothic novel of the same name by Salem’s own Nathaniel Hawthorne.

 For even more weight, the Peabody Essex Museum houses nearly two million works of art and culture, currently including four Faberge eggs.